How to Bake Sourdough in a Loaf Pan – Step-by-Step

 If you are following a sourdough bread recipe using a loaf pan, choosing the right one is crucial.
 The right pan ensures your bread bakes evenly, rises beautifully, and is easy to remove once it is done.

-Baking Sourdough in a Loaf Pan Without a Dutch Oven
+No Dutch Oven?
+Bake Sourdough in a Loaf Pan Instead

 Do not have a Dutch oven?
 No problem!
 You can still bake perfect sourdough in a loaf pan and achieve that delicious crispy crust.